jmpessoa/lazandroidmodulewizard/readme.txt

 			http://forum.lazarus.freepascal.org/index.php/topic,22079.0.html

 			-warning:
-				.We use a modified and expanded version of Simonsayz's "Controls.java" .We use a modified and expanded version of Simonsayz's "App.java"
+				.We use a modified and expanded version of Simonsayz's java templates.

 		-Leledumbo - Many collaborations and suggestions!

 		-Stephano  - Many collaborations and suggestions!

-		-x2nie [Lazarus 1.3 patch to No LCL form designer!] http://github.com/x2nie/LiteZarus
+		-x2nie [Lazarus 1.3 patch to no LCL form designer!] http://github.com/x2nie/LiteZarus

 		-Fatih KILIÇ - How To Install!